OpenSourceOV/image-processing-instructions/instructions.md

 ### Increase ImageJ memory allocation**

+ImageJ may not be using as much of the RAM as it could be.
 From the Options menu choose **Memory & Threads...** and check the maximum memory value and increase up to ~80% of the RAM of the computer.

 ![](./images/memory_option.jpg)